JuliaNonconvex/Nonconvex.jl/docs/src/gradients/implicit.md

 ## Relationship to [`ImplicitDifferentiation.jl`](https://github.com/gdalle/ImplicitDifferentiation.jl)

 [`ImplicitDifferentiation.jl`](https://github.com/gdalle/ImplicitDifferentiation.jl) is an attempt to simplify the implementation in `Nonconvex` making it more lightweight and better documented.
-For instance, the [documentation of `ImplicitDifferentiation`](https://gdalle.github.io/ImplicitDifferentiation.jl/) presents a number of examples of implicit functions all of which can be defined and used using `Nonconvex`.
+For instance, the [documentation of `ImplicitDifferentiation`](https://gdalle.github.io/ImplicitDifferentiation.jl/) presents a number of examples of implicit functions all of which can be defined using `Nonconvex` instead.

 ## Explicit parameters